NewsBlogResourcesContact

 Clarification:

 Most of the changes to the Speech Rules for 2025 come from separating rules that can receive a penalty from tournament protocols and guidelines.
 Other changes come from rewording rules for the sake of clarity.
-Any significant rule changes are noted in this document.

 • Rule Changes for All Speeches for 2024-2025